 3W state in their instructions that the engine must not be mounted directly to metal stand-offs, as unequal lengths, or unequal tightening of the bolts could cause crankcase distortion.
 Therefore we made a mounting plate from 2 layers of 3mm carbon-composite plywood, glued together with 24hr laminating epoxy, and bolted the engine to this with M5 bolts, washers and lock-nuts.
-Then the carbon-ply mounting plate was secured to the firewall using 4 stand-offs of 20mm length, with the M6 bolts and washers included in the hardware. (see P13 - P16)
+Then the carbon-ply mounting plate was secured to the firewall using 4 standoffs of exactly 30mm length, with the M6 bolts and washers included in the hardware.

-As it is a single-cylinder engine we chose to use anti-vibration mounts in the carbon-plywood mounting plate, made from the usual 'well-nuts' (or short lengths of hard silicone or rubber tube) to isolate the mount from the firewall, and it certainly does helps to prevent transmission of vibrations to the airframe.
+As it is a single-cylinder engine we chose to use anti-vibration mounts in the carbon-plywood mounting plate, made from the usual 'well-nuts' (or short lengths of hard silicone or rubber tube) to isolate the mount from the firewall, and it certainly does help to prevent transmission of vibrations to the airframe.